TheFixerDevelopment/SkyblockPE/README.md

 # SkyBlockPE
-SkyBlock for BETA users only, also for spoons.
+SkyBlock for SPOON users only.

 ## We supoort the following languages: